 How to Submit a Sitemap and Manage It

-As soon as your Sitemap has been created, it's time to submit it to major search engines, such as Yahoo, Bing and Google.
-If your website doesn’t have a Sitemap, search engines may only discover its existence if a bot stumbles across it or if it has been mentioned on the internet elsewhere.
-Once your Sitemap has been submitted, your website will begin to rank higher in search results in a shorter period of time.
-This is important because you want your website to be seen, and it's why a Sitemap is one of the key elements used by a SEO agency.
+As soon as your Sitemap has been created, it’s time to submit it to major search engines.
+These include the likes of Yahoo, Bing and Google.
+If your website doesn’t have a Sitemap, search engines may only discover its existence if a bot stumbles across.
+Alternatively, it may have been mentioned on the internet elsewhere.
+Once your Sitemap has been submitted, your website could see a rankings boost for a short period of time.
+This is important because you want your website to be seen, and it’s why a Sitemap is used by SEO agencies.

 There are a number of tools available that will display all the information you need to know about your Sitemap.
 Most importantly, this includes any faults that need addressing to ensure it is fully functional.
-Keep your Sitemap consistently updated with each new page added to your website to ensure that your content is discoverable by an audience that it will help and appeal to.
+Keep your Sitemap consistently updated with each new page added to your website.
+This ensures that your content is discoverable by an audience that it will help and appeal to.

 If your website is particularly large, it is likely that you will need multiple Sitemaps.
 Search engines will stop indexing a Sitemap once the 50,000-URL limit has been reached, so a website with more than that number of URLs will need to interlink multiple Sitemap together to ensure proper indexing of that website is completed.
 There aren’t any bonus points for creating multiple Sitemaps if your website contains fewer than 50,000 URLs, so it is important that this tool is only utilised if you really need it.